bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 > Two questions I'd value your view on.
 First, would a predictive shortlist of sites
 > with no crash history be fundable under HSIP, or does the benefit-cost methodology
 > effectively require documented crash history?
 Second, are there systematic SWITRS
 > geocoding issues in District 11 I should know about?
-I found that POINT_X/POINT_Y
+We found that POINT_X/POINT_Y
-> is reliable where LATITUDE/LONGITUDE is not, and I'd like to know what else I'm
+> is reliable where LATITUDE/LONGITUDE is not, and I'd like to know what else we're
 > likely to be getting wrong.
 >
 > Thank you for your time,